nebula-navigator/nebula-navigator.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in developing new techniques and refining the current ones to analyze observational data from space as well as ground based telescopes in order to maximize the yield of information from data based on our current technological capabilities.
+I am interested in developing new techniques to analyze observational data from space as well as ground based telescopes in order to maximize the yield of information from data based on our current technological capabilities.
 With interests spanning exoplanet characterization, binary stars, black holes in globular clusters, and fundamental questions like the <b>search for life beyond Earth</b>, I aim to develop tools that push observational